Goddess Huitaca – Moon Goddess Of Intoxication, Joyful Life And Unlimited Pleasures In Muisca Mythology

 Goddess Huitaca was a rebel.
 Credit: denisgo - Adobe Stock

 The Pre-Columbian Chibcha (Muisca) were indigenous people of the Eastern Cordillera of the Andes of Colombia.
-Many of their customs and traditions and customs were demonized due to the Spanish's arrival.
+Many of their customs and traditions were demonized due to the arrival of the Spanish.
 However, today, the Chibcha still recall that Bochica came to them when he was needed at a time of most unpleasant disorder.

 The great hero and a gentle being did much for the people and preached against war and worshiping idols.
-He could heal a sick person only by touch miraculously.
-Just like Jesus Christ, he was also capable of restoring sight to the blind.
 He taught how to plant crops, spin cotton, make clothing, create music and build houses.

-But he also taught the principles of morality, behavior in society and strongly required a rigorous moral attitude towards self-indulgence or sex.
+But he also taught the principles of morality and behavior in society and strongly required a rigorous moral attitude towards self-indulgence or sex.

-However, Huitaca goddess was Bochica's strong opponent and a rival.
+However, Huitaca goddess was Bochica's strong opponent and rival.

 Huitaca Disobeyed Bochica's Principles